-Applicants must possess or expect to achieve a degree.
+Applicants must possess or expect to achieve a degree; please see department web pages for subject specific requirements.
 Applicants must also hold GCSE grade C or above in English and Mathematics; Primary applicants require a science subject at grade C or above as well.
-Applicants must also: Pass professional QTS Skills Tests Undertake at least ten days of work experience in a UK mainstream school environment within the past three years.
-English Language requirements Please check requirements for your subject and level of study.

 Months of entry

-The PGCE Primary provides a course in Initial Teacher Training which is accredited by the Department for Education.
-It will equip you to become a primary school teacher (ages 5-11) and will provide training for Key Stages One and Two.
+The PGCE Primary provides a course in Initial Teacher Training which is accredited by the DfE.
 Successful completion of the course will provide you with Qualified Teacher Status (QTS), awarded by DfE and a PGCE (awarded by Durham University).
 Credits achieved during the PGCE year can also equate to the first year of Durham's MA in Education.

 In addressing the government's standards for QTS, the School of Education seeks to promote the notion of primary school teachers as reflective practitioners who are confident in their ability to teach all subjects in the primary curriculum, and able to articulate their beliefs about what constitutes effective pedagogy.
 PGCE should be viewed as the first phase of a career-long process of personal and professional development.